AmosBairoch/gsoc-2017/data/projects/cellosaurus.md

 ![Cellosaurus](https://media.licdn.com/mpr/mpr/AAEAAQAAAAAAAAVkAAAAJDQ4M2JmMzlmLTBkY2UtNGU4MC1hMjlhLTk1OTdmY2Y4ZTBhZA.jpg)

-[TO BE COMPLETED][TO BE COMPLETED]
+It is available on the SIB ExPAsy server (http://web.expasy.org/cellosaurus/)

 ##### Approach

-Two enhancements should be carried out concerning the [Cellosaurus](http://web.expasy.org/cellosaurus/):
+Two enhancements should be carried out concerning the [Cellosaurus]:

 -	Development of a Web-based tool to compare a user entered STR Marker profile for a cell line with all the STR marker data stored in the Cellosaurus.
 The program would run an algorithm similar to that described in [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3772516/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3772516/)